Tom Brady taking decision over future 'day by day' after Tampa Bay Buccaneers playoff exit

 He is notably coming off a regular season in which he led the NFL with a career-high 5,316 yards and finished with 43 touchdown passes despite injuries and departures at wide receiver.

-Head coach Bruce Arians said he would leave it up to Brady to decide when he wanted to discuss his future, though did confirm he would definitely be back on the sideline next season.
+Head coach Bruce Arians confirmed he would definitely be back on the sideline next season and said on Monday that he will give Brady time to decide his future.

+He said: "No, I haven't talked to him yet.
+Take all the time he needs, and we'll see."

+Asked about a contingency plan for Brady retiring, he added: "Yeah, we do that with every position.
+Quarterback, obviously, you start there.
+Again, we'll see where we're heading and wait and see what Tom does.
+But we'll be doing our homework, that's for sure."

 Tampa were ultimately made to pay for a sluggish start that saw them manage just three points in seven first-half drives that had included a missed field goal and an interception.
 The comeback was on when the Bucs recovered Kupp's fumble to set up Fournette's one-yard score that reduced the deficit to 27-13 late in the third, before Brady found Mike Evans for a 55-yard touchdown to move his team within seven points after Cam Akers' had fumbled.